Corey Swinson

-Corey J. Swinson (December 15, 1969 – September 10, 2013) was an American football defensive tackle.
+Corey J. Swinson (December 15, 1969 – September 10, 2013) was an American professional football defensive tackle.
 After playing his college football at Hampton University, Swinson spent one season with the NFL's St. Louis Rams in 1995.
-He was originally drafted in the seventh round of the 1995 NFL Draft by the Miami Dolphins, but only spent pre-season on their roster.
+He was selected by the Miami Dolphins in the seventh round of the 1995 NFL draft, but only spent the preseason on their roster.

 Returning to Long Island after his short NFL career, Swinson was a coach at his alma mater Bay Shore High School.
 A lifelong resident of Bay Shore, New York, Swinson died on September 10, 2013, of natural causes.